jkagawa/fsnd-capstone-project/README.md

 python app.py
 ```

-The app connects to a Postgres database hosted in Heroku, so there is no need to run the database server locally.
+The app connects to a Postgres database hosted in Supabase, so there is no need to run the database server locally.

 ### Running Unittest on the API endpoints in your local machine